LibrariesHacked/librarieshacked.github.io/_posts/2018-12-06-public-lending-right.md

 ### Is it open?

 OK, show us the data.
-Well, there doesn't seem to be any as such.
+Well, right now there doesn't seem to be any as such.

 The PLR team have long provided [annual media reports](https://www.bl.uk/plr/uk-media-centre) about PLR data.
 Things like the top 100 authors and books each year, in different regions.